Connor Bedard, Blackhawks skate past the Flyers 5-1

 This season was expected to be another rebuilding campaign in the second year under coach John Tortorella, but the Flyers are a surprising playoff contender.
 They last made the postseason in 2020.
 The Flyers started Saturday holding the final playoff spot in the Metropolitan Division but just a point ahead of fourth-place Washington.
 Philadelphia has seven games remaining.

-Tortorella was shaking his head early and often behind the bench, as the Flyers came out slow against the lowly Blackhawks, who had already been eliminated from the playoff race.
+Tortorella was shaking his head early and often behind the bench, as the Flyers came out slow against the lowly Blackhawks, who have already been eliminated from the playoff race.

 Reichel's wraparound just 2:01 into the contest put the Blackhawks up 1-0, and Kurashev finished a 3-on-2 with a wrister past Ersson glove side after a pretty cross-ice pass from Bedard.